aws-samples/restore-s3-deleted-objects/README.md

 ### How to run this script
 In order for you to run this Python 3 script, you will need a User with the permissions described in [this IAM policy](https://github.com/aws-samples/restore-s3-deleted-objects/blob/main/policy-s3-restore-deleted-objects.json).

 There are a few options to run this script.
-We describe two possibilities below:
+We describe two possibilities below.
+Choose the one that best fits your needs:

 ##### 1) If you have access to the AWS console
 a.
 Access [AWS Cloud Shell](https://console.aws.amazon.com/cloudshell/home)

 For more information on AWS Cloud Shell: https://aws.amazon.com/cloudshell/

 b.
 Clone this GitHub repository